britishdan/greeting-tdd-tutorial/part-4.md

 }
 ```
 Obviously, the test fails with `'Hello' != 'I'm Sleeping'`.
 Time to think...
-How can write the test to make the server sleep (without waiting around until 14:00 ;))?
+How can we write the test to make the server sleep (without waiting around until 14:00 ;))?

 Hmm...
 Well, how would we implement the production code?
 Usually, we would get the system time (`System.currentTimeMillis()`) or use a library (like joda-time) to get the time from the internal clock.